glaubermagal/doc-api/source/includes/api/_user_management.md

 For JSON requests, successful logins will return a JSON object containing the details of the user.

 Keep in mind that this endpoint creates a **deactivated** user account.
-A successful call to this endpoint send an email to the user, with a link that the user must click in order to confirm their account and define their password.
+A successful call to this endpoint sends an email to the user, with a link that the user must click in order to confirm their account and define their password.
 Once confirmed using this process, the user account becomes activated and fully functional, and the user will be able to log in.